 Question about Rheem 50 GAL ELEC TALL Water Heater 6YR SC 83VR522

-For a price, expert works with you while you work on plumbing or any do-it-yourself project.
+For a price, expert speaks with you over phone while you work on heater or any do-it-yourself project.

 Fixya is always less expensive than a service call.

 Tips for a great answer:

 Dec 14, 2012 | Rheem 81V52D Water Heaters FOR 220 VOLTS

 Sep 25, 2012 | Rheem 81V52D Water Heaters FOR 220 VOLTS

 Sep 10, 2011 | RHEEM 30 GAL ELEC TALL Water Heater 6YR SC...

 Aug 12, 2011 | Rheem Single Water Heater Thermostat